Tommy Edman Player Props: Cardinals vs. Astros

 Astros Pitching Rankings

-- The Astros pitching staff is sixth in MLB with a collective 9.4 strikeouts per nine innings.
+- The pitching staff for the Astros has a collective 9.4 K/9, the sixth-best in the league.

-- The Astros have a 3.57 team ERA that is No. 1 among all MLB pitching staffs.
+- The Astros have the second-ranked team ERA among all league pitching staffs (3.61).

-- Astros pitchers combine to allow 85 total home runs at a clip of 1.1 per game (to rank 11th in baseball).
+- The Astros rank 15th in baseball in home runs given up (88 total, 1.1 per game).

-- Javier gets the start for the Astros, his 16th of the season.
-He is 7-1 with a 3.25 ERA and 77 strikeouts through 83 2/3 innings pitched.
+- France (2-3) gets the starting nod for the Astros in his 10th start of the season.
+He has a 3.54 ERA in 53 1/3 innings pitched, with 42 strikeouts.

-- The righty last appeared on Wednesday against the New York Mets, when he tossed 2 1/3 innings, allowing four earned runs while giving up four hits.
+- The right-hander last pitched on Saturday against the Los Angeles Dodgers, when he threw six innings, allowing three earned runs while giving up eight hits.

+- The 28-year-old has a 3.54 ERA and 7.1 strikeouts per nine innings across nine games this season, while giving up a batting average of .243 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.